Sporadic Cubic Torsion: Cubic points on modular curves with positive rank Jacobians

 To conclude, we verify that the morphism

 a formal immersion at $C_{i,\mF_3}$ using Proposition \ref{prop:generalKamienny}.
 Via \texttt{Magma}'s intrinsic \texttt{Newform}, we can compute a basis $\{ \omega_1,\dots , \omega_5\}$ for the 1-forms on $J_0(65)$.
 The initial basis has $q$-expansions with non-integer coefficients; to find a basis with integer $q$-expansions, we simultaneously diagonalize these $1$-forms with respect to the action of the Hecke operators.
 The Hecke action also identifies the subspace pulled back from $A$.
-To verify that the formal immersion criterion holds at $C_{i,\mF_3}$, we check that certain $4 \times 3$ matrices (see Equation \ref{eq:formal-immersion-matrix}) have rank $3$; we can compute the expansions of the $\omega$ at the other cusps via the Atkin--Lehner involutions.
-Finally, Lemma \ref{lem:formalimmersion} asserts that $\phi^{(3)}(x)$ is equal to either $3[c_{0}],\,3[c_{\infty}],\, 3[c_{1/5}], $ or $3[c_{1/13}]$, and so, $x$ is supported at cusps on $X_1(65)$. \\
+To verify that the formal immersion criterion holds at $C_{i,\mF_3}$, we check that certain $4 \times 3$ matrices (see \ref{eq:formal-immersion-matrix}) have rank $3$; we can compute the expansions of the $\omega$ at the other cusps via the Atkin--Lehner involutions.
+Finally, Lemma \ref{lem:formalimmersion} asserts that $\phi^{(3)}(x)$ is equal to either $3[c_{0}],\,3[c_{\infty}],\, 3[c_{1/5}], $ or $3[c_{1/13}]$; we conclude that $x$ is cuspidal.\\

 See the \texttt{Magma} file \texttt{master-65.m} for code verifying these claims.